 To keep spiders outside, seal any cracks or gaps that they could use to gain entry to the home.
 Install door sweeps and tight-fitting window screens, and seal any other cracks and crevices with caulk.

 Indoors, get rid of clutter in your basement, attic, and garage.
 Old cardboard boxes, old clothing, and other debris provide places for spiders to hide.
 Vacuum and dust regularly to get rid of spiders and their egg sacs.

 Individual spiders can be killed with glue boards or fly swatters.
 Vacuuming will also kill most spiders.
 If necessary, insecticides can be used to control spiders.

-If you have a spider problem in Cincinnati, we can help.
+If you have a spider problem in Dayton, Cincinnati, and Middletown, we can help.
 Call TRS Extermination, the trusted Cincinnati spider control company, today.

 He is definitely a “people” person with an outgoing personality.
 He found no termites or carpenter ants, but I knew I had an ant overpopulation, so I retained him to spray for that.
 The appointment was made for the next day, which means that in the space of twenty four hours, both the exam and the treatment were done for a moderate price.